mhartzel/ffcommander/README.md

-% FFCOMMANDER(1) ffcommander 2.39
+% FFCOMMANDER(1) ffcommander 2.40
 % Mikael Hartzell (C) 2018
 % 2021

 # Name
-ffcommander - An easy frontend to FFmpeg and Imagemagick to automatically process video and manipulate subtitles.
+FFcommander is an easy frontend to FFmpeg and Imagemagick to automatically compress videos to H.264 - format and manipulate DVD, Bluray and DVB subtitles.
 FFcommander supports all video formats FFmpeg recognizes including: DVD and Bluray rips (mkv), DVB files, etc.

 # Supported operating systems
 Linux.